Esseh12/Metafora/backend/README.md

-If youre not already in the backend directory, changeintothe directory uing the command below
+If youre not already in the backend directory, change into the directory using the command below

 ```cd backend/```